 Here are some nice and inexpensive medals to give each kid at the end of the games.
 Team games can get very competitive, so just remember that at the end - everyone wins!

-Here's an entire page with the coolest Sports birthday party ideas for games, such as Dress-Up Relay, Ping-Pong Bobbing, Water Balloon Volley, KneeBall Relay and more.
+Here’s an entire page with the coolest Sports party games, such as Dress-Up Relay, Ping-Pong Bobbing, Water Balloon Volley, KneeBall Relay and more.
 You should also read these VERY important tips to help you survive (and enjoy) game time!

 If you'd like share your complete party with us, then once your party is over, send us your own PARTY TALE and we'll create your very own theme party page and photo gallery that's hosted on our site!
 (Family, friends and just about anybody will be able to find inspiration from your child's birthday party and comment on YOUR ideas!)